brendanhasz/brendanhasz.github.io/_posts/2019-06-19-loyalty-prediction-3-modeling.md

 ![svg](/assets/img/loyalty-prediction-3-modeling/output_57_1.svg)

-TODO: replace svg above w/ one w/ colorbar label

 On one hand, as we saw in the previous section the performance of the tree-based models is far better than the ridge regression.
-On the other hand, the ridge regression's predictions aren't very highly correlated with the tree models', and including models whose predictions are not highly correlated in an ensemble usually leads to better performance.
+On the other hand, the ridge regression's predictions aren't very highly correlated with the tree models', and since including models whose predictions are not highly correlated in an ensemble usually leads to better performance, we might get better performance by including the ridge regression in the ensemble.

 How well can we predict customer loyalty if we average the predictions from all 4 models?